mumanchu/mumanchu/README.md

 Real name "Matt", $${\color{green}mumanchu}$$ comes from my old website name `muman.ch`.

 This depository contains a growing number of libraries based on the simple Arduino-style programming model.
-For STM32, SAMD, AVR, ESP32, ESP8266 platforms.
-Some of it is translated from my old C# code from various TinyCLR projects.
+For STM32, SAMD, AVR, ESP32 and/or ESP8266 platforms.
-Some of it is from old pure 'C' code (e.g. my old LCD code from 1989), and some is new C++ code.
 It's easy to modify it for other architectures too.

 More "interesting" things can be found in the blog...\
 https://muman.ch/muman/index.htm?muman-matts-blog.htm